-Dale assists individuals with disabilities find resources that help them live more independently in the community.
-Dale is also SHIP certified and works with individuals to access and maintain benefits like Medicaid, Medicare, Social Security, Benefit Access.
+2021/09/18: Sam assists individuals with disabilities find resources that help them live more independently in the community.
+Sam is also SHIP certified and works with individuals to access and maintain benefits like Medicaid, Medicare, Social Security, Benefit Access.

 Independent Living & Transitions Advocate